Yarrow is a flowering herb with many uses medicinally and in the permaculture garden. Here are 5 reasons why you will benefit from growing yarrow.

 The white, yellow, or pink flowers attract many types of pollinators in search of nectar while they bloom summer through early fall.

 A wealth of beneficial insects such as lacewings, parasitoid wasps, ground beetles, spiders, ladybugs, and hoverflies find habitat for egg-laying or overwintering refuge in the fern-like foliage.

 According to Carrots Love Tomatoes, yarrow emits a pungent odor that repels pests, and is therefore a boon to grow near pest-prone gardens.

 Image: Flickr Shihmei Barger

 If left to its own devices, yarrow will grow to about 3-feet high, producing flowers throughout the summer.
-However, yarrow can be grown as a running ground cover that can handle light foot traffic if it is mowed a few times a year (according to Edible Forest Gardens).
-Yarrow may not flower if it has been cut, but the beneficial insects will still be able to utilize the foliage for refuge.
+However, try growing it as a running ground cover.
+It can handle light foot traffic if it is mowed a few times a year (according to Edible Forest Gardens).
+It may not flower if it has been cut, but the beneficial insects will still be able to utilize the foliage for refuge.

 The flower and the upper portions of leaf and stem have many medicinal uses, making yarrow an important herb to have in your medicinal garden.